-A shorter ice season doesn't just mean a shorter ice fishing season.
 A number of key lake processes are driven by lake temperature, which can have dramatic impacts on the cycling and distribution of oxygen and nutrients in the lake.

-The number of days with ice cover is on the decline.
+Bay.
 It's worth mentioning that the five years with the shortest ice cover occurred after the year 2000 and the five years with the longest ice cover occurred before 1900.

 Seasonal changes in river and creek flow